White-Oak/arch-setup-for-dummies/guide.md

     1. Go take a cup of tea.
 It takes time.
 10. `genfstab -U -p mnt >> mnt/etc/fstab`
 11. `arch-chroot mnt`
-  a.
-If prompted with a different shell — you are on the right way.
+    1. If prompted with a different shell — you are on the right way.
 12. `pacman -S {name}` install more packages to your liking.
-  a. `dialog wpa_supplicant` -- for wifi access
+    1. `dialog wpa_supplicant` -- for wifi access
-  b. `fish` -- this a cool and nice looking shell alternative to bash.
+    2. `fish` -- this a cool and nice looking shell alternative to bash.
 I recommend it, but it's not POSIX!
 13. `reflector -l 50 -f 5 --protocol https --save /etc/pacman.d/mirrorlist --verbose` if you installed reflector
     1. You can play around with parameters and add `-C 'COUNTRY'` to get results better suited for you.
     2. If you know what you're doing, you can run `reflector` before `pacstrap` and `cp -f {,mnt}/etc/pacman.d/mirrorlist`